Ed Jones (racing driver)

-Edward Jones (born 12 February 1995) is an Emirati-born British racing driver who competes part-time in the IMSA SportsCar Championship, driving the No. 20 Oreca 07 for High Class Racing, and part-time in the NASCAR Craftsman Truck Series, driving the No. 20 Chevrolet Silverado for Young's Motorsports.
-Primarily an open wheel racing driver, Jones previously competed in the Formula Renault Eurocup, Formula Three, Indy Lights, IndyCar Series and FIA World Endurance Championship.
+Edward Jones (born 12 February 1995) is a British racing driver who competes part-time in the IMSA SportsCar Championship, driving the No. 20 Oreca 07 for High Class Racing, and part-time in the NASCAR Xfinity Series, driving the Nos.
+24/26 Toyota Supra for Sam Hunt Racing.
+Primarily an open-wheel racing driver, Jones previously competed in the Formula Renault Eurocup, Formula Three, Indy Lights, IndyCar Series and FIA World Endurance Championship.

 Jones won the 2016 Indy Lights championship driving for Carlin Motorsport in just his second season in the series.
 He joined the IndyCar Series full-time in 2017 driving for Dale Coyne Racing and finished third in the 2017 Indianapolis 500.
 In 2018, he drove full-time for Chip Ganassi Racing and in 2019, he drove the majority of the IndyCar season in an entry fielded by Ed Carpenter Racing in a collaboration with sports car racing team Scuderia Corsa.
 In 2020, Jones was scheduled to leave IndyCar and compete in the Deutsche Tourenwagen Masters but did not end up running any races due to COVID-19 pandemic travel restrictions.
 In 2021, he returned to IndyCar and DCR, driving the team's joint entry with Vasser-Sullivan Racing.
 In 2022, he competed full-time in the FIA World Endurance Championship for Jota Sport.

 At different points in his career, Jones has competed under both British and Emirati licences.

 Racing career

 Karting

 Born in Dubai, Jones began his racing career in karting in local championships at the age of nine.
-In 2005 he clinched the United Arab Emirates karting championship title.
+In 2005, he clinched the United Arab Emirates karting championship title.
 He collected six titles in various classes before he started a karting campaign in Europe in 2008.
 He raced in the Rotax Max and KF3 categories until 2010.

 InterSteps and Formula Renault

 In 2011 Jones made his debut in single-seaters taking part in the new-for-2011 InterSteps championship for Fortec Motorsport, finishing the championship in fourth place with one win.
-As well as this, Jones raced for Fortec in the Eurocup Formula Renault 2.0 and the British Formula Renault Championship, as well as the off-season Formula Renault UK Finals Series, finishing 15th in the standings with four-point-scoring finishes.
+As well as this, Jones raced for Fortec in the Eurocup Formula Renault 2.0 and the British Formula Renault Championship, as well as the off-season Formula Renault UK Finals Series, finishing fifteenth in the standings with four-point-scoring finishes.

 Jones continued his collaboration with Fortec into 2012, competing in Formula Renault 2.0 NEC and the Eurocup Formula Renault 2.0.
 His only points finish in the Eurocup was a ninth place at Le Castellet, that brought him 27th place in the series standings.

 Jones remained at Fortec in 2013, competing again in some of the Formula Renault Eurocup rounds taking two podium positions at the Red Bull Ring in Spielburg, Austria.
-He finished 11th in the championship with 45 points.
+He finished eleventh in the championship with 45 points.